erich666/chex_latex/README.md

 # chex_latex
-LaTeX file checking tool.
+LaTeX and text file checking tool.

 This Perl script reads your .tex files and looks for potential problems, such as doubled words ("the the") and many other bugs.
 Put it in your directory of .tex files and run it to look for common mistakes.
 If a message confuses you, look in the Perl script itself, as there are comments and links about some of the issues flagged.
 You can also use this script on raw text files; the script will automatically not do LaTeX testing.

 You might disagree with some of the problems flagged, but with chex_latex.pl you are at least aware of all of them.
 A few minutes wading through these can catch errors hard to notice otherwise.
-That said, definitely don't take the script's word for it.
+That said, if you disagree, don't take the script's word for it.
 This program is no substitute for understanding the rules of grammar and LaTeX.
 One other trick I recommend: paste your text into Microsoft Word and see what it turns up.

 The chex_latex.pl script tests for:
 * Doubled words, such as "the the."